-- the key must be in the ON position,
+- the key must be in the on position,

-- the headlamp control is in the OFF or Parking lamps position.
+- the headlamp control is in the off or =00 position.

-- the vehicle is not in Park
+- the vehicle is not in P (Park)

-Always remember to turn on your headlamps at dusk or during inclement weather.
+WARNING: Always remember to turn on your headlamps at dusk or during inclement weather.
 The Daytime Running Light (DRL) System does not activate your tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.